 Tool Introduction

-Introduction to the Serpent Algorithm
+Introduction to Serpent Algorithm

 How to Use

-- Provide Initialization Vector (IV) (Optional): If you select a mode that requires an initialization vector, such as CBC, please provide the corresponding IV in the “Initialization Vector (IV)” input box.
+- Provide Initialization Vector (IV) (Optional): If you choose a mode that requires an initialization vector, such as CBC, please provide the corresponding IV in the "Initialization Vector (IV)" input box.
 The IV is usually the same size as the data block (16 bytes/128 bits).

 - Execute Operation: Click the "Encrypt" or "Decrypt" button, and the tool will immediately process your data and display the processed content in the "Output Result" area.